realworldocaml/book/en/guided-tour.md

 Over time, you'll build a rough intuition for how the OCaml inference engine works, which makes it easier to reason through your programs.
-One way of making it easier to understand the types is to add explicit type annotations.
+You can make it easier to understand the types of a given expression by adding explicit type annotations.
 These annotations don't change the behavior of an OCaml program, but they can serve as useful documentation, as well as catch unintended type changes.
+They can also be helpful in figuring out why a given piece of code fails to compilte.

 Here's an annotated version of `sum_if_true`:

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 9))